AlphaGit/alphas-manifesto-blog/_posts/2017-03-20-dealing-with-unreasonable-clients.md

 One of the forums from the StackExchange family which I usually visit is the Workplace one.
 It deals with office / team behavior, ethics and professionalism.
 The questions are incredibly interesting -- most of the time, I'm not entirely sure what I should do in situations like that -- and the answers are amazingly well crafted and thought.

-And there is a particular one which caught my attention lately: <a href="http://workplace.stackexchange.com/q/58509/25611">Manager requesting task which I believe is unnecessary</a>.
+And there is a particular one which caught my attention lately: [Manager requesting task which I believe is unnecessary](http://workplace.stackexchange.com/q/58509/25611).
 And I found it interesting because we hear that a lot in the software world: "why is my customer / manager / leader asking for that if it's not really necessary / a priority / important?"

 Well, there are several aspects to consider.
 Let's go in this world of absurd requirements together.